Paramore (album): Singles

 On January 5, 2013, Paramore released a teaser of the lead single "Now", revealing a snippet of the song and the release date of the single, which was January 22, 2013.
 Paramore streamed the song on their website on January 21, and the song was then made available for sale along with an album pre-order through iTunes the next day.
 In the UK, "Now" was instead released January 24, 2013.
 The music video for "Now" was directed by Daniel "Cloud" Campos and premiered live on MTV on February 11.

 The album's second single, "Still Into You", was released on March 14, 2013.
 A lyric video for "Still Into You" was uploaded to YouTube a day earlier, after the band performed it live for the first time at the 2013 South by Southwest festival in Austin, Texas.
 On September 18, 2013, "Still Into You" was certified platinum by the RIAA.
 "Daydreaming" serves as the third single from the album.
 It was released on December 2, 2013.
 The music video premiered on November 5 in the UK MSN.

 "Ain't It Fun" is the fourth single from the album, and was released on February 4, 2014.
 A music video for the song was planned, but was put on hold in favor of a music video for "Daydreaming", also, as informed by Williams, the band was unhappy with how the video turned out.
 A new video for "Ain't It Fun" was filmed and premiered on January 29, 2014.
-"Ain't It Fun" received the award for Best Rock Song at the 57th Annual Grammy Awards, becoming the band's first Grammy win.
+"Ain't It Fun" won the award for Best Rock Song at the 57th Annual Grammy Awards, becoming the band's first Grammy win.
 On June 18, 2014, "Ain't It Fun" was certified platinum by the RIAA and then, on July 8, 2015, double platinum.
 Shortly after, "Still Into You" received double platinum certification as well from the RIAA.

 Other songs

 Though not released as a single, the band released a music video for "Anklebiters" on June 26, 2013.
 Soon after, the band released a free to play video game similar to Pac-Man that is based on the "Anklebiters" video.

 "Hate to See Your Heart Break" was re-recorded in 2014 to feature Joy Williams on vocals for inclusion on the deluxe edition of the album.
 A video for the song premiered on November 24, 2014.
 It reached number 23 on the Billboard Hot Rock Songs chart.

+The album consists of three interludes (Moving On, I'm Not Angry Anymore & Holiday).
+They all have raw vocals delivered by Hayley Williams and only have a simple ukulele in the background.